 Selecting a Software Development Life Cycle (SDLC) methodology is a challenging task for many organizations and software engineers.
 What tends to make it challenging is the fact that few organizations know what are the criteria to use in selecting a methodology to add value to the organization.
 Fewer still understand that a methodology might apply to more than one Life Cycle Model.
-Before considering a framework for selecting a given SDLC methodology, we need to define the different types and illustrate the advantages and disadvantages of those models (please see Software Development Life Cycle Models and Methodologies).
+Before considering a framework for selecting a given SDLC methodology, we need to define the different types and illustrate the advantages and disadvantages of those models (please see the Software Development Life Cycle Models and Methodologies).

-In this article, we will explore the different types of models and the advantages and disadvantages of each one and when to use them.
+In this article, we will explore the different types of SDLC models and the advantages and disadvantages of each one and when to use them.